 INDIANMEAL MOTH LIFE CYCLE

 Indianmeal moths undergo complete metamorphosis, which is comprised of four stages: the egg, larva, pupa, and adult.
 Female pantry moths can lay up to four hundred eggs in cracks and crevices on or near foodstuffs.
-If temperatures exceed fifty degrees Fahrenheit, larvae will begin to hatch in two to fourteen days.
+If temperatures exceed 50 degrees Fahrenheit, larvae will begin to hatch in 2 to 14 days.
 Pantry moth larvae have between five and seven instars and mature in four to five weeks.
-Fully grown larvae often wander away from foodstuff to spin cocoons where they will pupate.
+Fully grown larvae often wander away from food to spin cocoons where they will pupate.
 The pupal stage lasts about two weeks, and an adult Indianmeal moth will emerge from the pupa.
 The entire life cycle of the pantry moth is completed in six to eight weeks under favorable conditions.

-Prevention is the best pantry moth control strategy.
+Controlling an infestation of indianmeal moths may involve the use of sticky pheromone traps that catch the adult male moths and prevent breeding.
+Insecticidal aerosols and sprays can also be applied to cracks and crevices to control the moths.
+However, prevention is the best strategy for controlling pantry moths in your Nassau County, Long Island home or business.
 When purchasing bulk grains, meals, seeds, nuts, dried fruit, flour, etc., inspect them carefully for signs of a pantry moth infestation.
 Webbing along the corners of packages or on the product contained within is a telltale sign of Indianmeal moth larvae.
 Food products should be stored in pest-proof containers in a cool, dry place.
-Infested foods should be discarded and the shelves cleaned thoroughly to eliminate food material and pantry moth eggs or larvae in cracks and crevices.
-Vacuum the shelves and wash the cupboards with warm soapy water.
+Infested foods should be discarded, and the shelves cleaned thoroughly to eliminate food material and pantry moth eggs or larvae in cracks and crevices.
+Vacuum the shelves and wash the cupboards with warm, soapy water.
 Good sanitation is vital, so spilled foods should be cleaned up promptly.
 Biological control of Indianmeal moths includes the Habrobracon hebetor, a braconid wasp species which parasitizes the larvae of pantry moths.